 Since our inception, we have not recorded any U.S. federal or state income tax benefits for the net losses we have incurred in any year or for our earned research and development tax credits, due to the uncertainty of realizing a benefit from those items.
-As of December 31, 2020, we had federal and state gross operating loss carryforwards of \$106.1 million and \$89.3 million, respectively, which may be used to offset future taxable income, if any.
-Federal gross operating loss carryforwards of \$44.2 million begin to expire in 2029 and go through 2037 and federal gross operating loss carryforwards of \$61.9 million do not expire.
-The state gross operating loss carryforwards begin to expire in 2030.
-As of December 31, 2020, we had federal and state research and development tax credit carryforwards of \$3.8 million and \$1.1 million, respectively, which may be used to offset future income tax liabilities and begin to expire in 2029 and 2027, respectively.
+As of December 31, 2021, we had federal gross operating loss carryforwards of approximately \$138.7 million which may be available to offset future taxable income, of which \$44.2 million begin to expire in 2029 and go through 2037 and \$94.5 million do not expire.
+The state gross operating loss carryforwards of \$113.6 million, which may be available to offset future taxable income and which would begin to expire in 2030.
+As of December 31, 2021, we had federal and state research and experimentation credit carryforwards of \$4.7 million and \$1.4 million, respectively, which may be available to offset future income tax liabilities and which would begin to expire in 2029 and 2028, respectively.
 Due to the degree of uncertainty related to the ultimate use of the deferred tax assets, we have fully reserved these tax benefits, as the determination of the realization of the deferred tax benefits was not determined to be more likely than not.